Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Introduction

-In this connection, among other results, we prove the following. \begin{theorem}[Theorem \ref{thm-at least one contain ray}] Suppose $Y\sse X$ are hyperbolic spaces satisfying the assumptions of Theorem \ref{main-theorem-ct}.
-Assume that $\al:\R\map Y$ is a geodesic line in $Y$.
-Suppose that $\pi(\al)$ contains a geodesic ray.
-Then \end{theorem}
+{\bf Theorem E} (Theorem \ref{thm-at least one contain ray}){\bf.}~{\em Suppose $Y\sse X$ are hyperbolic spaces satisfying the assumptions of Theorem C. Assume that $\al:\R\map Y$ is a geodesic line in $Y$ such that $\pi(\al)$ contains a geodesic ray.
+Then $\al$ is not a leaf of the CT lamination $\L_{CT}(Y,X)$.}

 We need the following definition for our next result. {\em Suppose $\pi:X\map T$ is a tree of hyperbolic spaces with the qi embedded condition such that $X$ is hyperbolic (see Definition \ref{tree-of-sps}).
 Let $u\in V(T)$ and $\xi\in\pa T$.
 Define and }